bryanbraun/bryanbraun.github.io/_posts/2013-09-18-5-settings-you-didnt-know-you-could-control-in-drupal.md

 </p>

 <p class="p1">
   You'll see several "date types" which is just a date format with a nickname.
-You can point to these date types in various places in Drupal and they'll adopt the formats. <a href="http://webwash.net/tutorials/handling-date-and-time-drupal-7" target="_blank" title="Create Custom Date formats in Drupal">Here's a great article</a> if you want to learn more about creating and customizing your own date formats in the admin UI.
+You can point to these date types in various places in Drupal and they'll adopt the formats. <a href="http://webwash.net/tutorials/handling-date-and-time-drupal-7" target="_blank" rel="noopener noreferrer" title="Create Custom Date formats in Drupal">Here's a great article</a> if you want to learn more about creating and customizing your own date formats in the admin UI.
 </p>

 ## 3. Default Field Values

 <p class="p1">
   When you're defining your content types, you're probably aware that you can add your own fields.
 What you may not know is that you can also pre-populate those fields with default values that make sense to your users.
-For example, if you user doesn't upload a profile image, you can define a default generic image to represent them (like <a href="http://confluencemedia.com/wp-content/uploads/2011/03/2011-03-12-twitter-egg.png" target="_blank">that egg</a> you see on twitter profiles).
+For example, if you user doesn't upload a profile image, you can define a default generic image to represent them (like <a href="http://confluencemedia.com/wp-content/uploads/2011/03/2011-03-12-twitter-egg.png" target="_blank" rel="noopener noreferrer">that egg</a> you see on twitter profiles).
 To do this, just browse to Content Type, click "manage fields" and edit the field in question.
 There you'll see a section for default values.
 </p>

 <p class="p1" style="text-align: center;">